 Lemon Pepper Wing’s creator will probably never be known, much like the history of my beloved hamburger.
-It’s ok, though; look how well-ground beef patties on a bun have done for themselves.
+It’s okay, though; look how well-ground beef patties on a bun have done for themselves.

 Let’s EAT Lemon Pepper Wings

 NW 79th Street is a great food street.
 Drive one way, and you can end up at East Side Pizza for a giant slice.
 Head the other, and it takes you straight to Miami’s old burger joint, Royal Castle.

-Along that journey, there is a Snappers Fish & Chicken (1795 NW 79th Street) with lemon peppers wings on its menu.
-The best part is, no need to get off your vehicle.
+Along that journey, there is a Snappers Fish & Chicken (1795 NW 79th Street) with lemon pepper wings on its menu.
+The best part is, no need to get out of your vehicle.
 Instead, after a short unintelligible conversation at the drive-thru, you pull around, pay at the window, and then park in the front for what is a regular thing, the waiting game.

 Everything is fried to order, and when the wings finally arrive, they are super hot.
 After lifting the container’s lid, my eyes take in the beauties.
 These are whole wings, so you must do a little work.

 Here’s a tip: wait until they cool down enough to separate the flats from the drums or vice versa.
 I burned my fingers trying to separate them, but it was worth it.